BPerezLamarque/HOME/Tutorial_HOME.md

 \newpage

-# Example 3: Results from a simulation with environnemental acquisition (independent evolution)
+# Example 3: Results from a simulated OTU with environnemental acquisition (independent evolution)

 ## Description of the data - Simulation